rafalp/misago_docker/README.md

 Contains backups created by `./appctl backup` and loadable by `./appctl restore BACKUPNAME`.

-### `/env`
+### `/config`

-This directory contains configuration for Misago and PostgreSQL containers.
+This directory contains configuration for Misago and PostgreSQL containers as well as Nginx config.

 ### `/logs`